99-metrics/ga-realtime-alerting/README.md

 To schedule your alerts go to **GA Realtime > Schedule Alerting** and selected a checking frequency

+## Collecting anonymous usage data

+We use Google Analytics to understand how many users/sheets are using this script and how often.
+To do this, a random anonymous client ID is generated for each sheet and this value is stored in script properties.
+No sensitive data about the user or spreadsheet is sent to Google Analytics.
+To diable this anaonymous data collection please change the 'SEND_ANALYTICS_DATA' variable (line 15: Alerting.gs) to false.

 ## Authors

 * **Ed Guccione** - *Initial work* - @triweasel